 Don't miss the giant murals painted on the walls near here.

-It seems that I find mostly southern Indian food around the neighborhood, but from what I read, Punjabis, Tamils, Malayalis, Sinhalese, and Bengalis all live and have represented cultures here.
+It seems I mostly find south Indian food around the neighborhood, but from what I read, Punjabis, Tamils, and Bengalis all live and share their cultures here.

-I quickly snapped this photo of a man riding his bike past the bus station.
-Thanks to the Ricoh GR II's "snap focus" mode, I never miss a shot.
+Later, snapped this photo of a man riding his bike past the bus station.
+Thanks to the Ricoh GR II's "snap focus" mode, obviously I never miss a shot.